 The masks are reproductions of the six faces that serve as water spouts for the municipal fountain or caños in the San Francisco neighborhood of Avilés, the Caños de San Francisco is one of that city's most renowned historic landmarks.

 Since the early twentieth century, St. Augustine and Avilés have maintained close ties, exchanging gifts and visits by citizens, public officials and students.
 In the 1920s, Avilés gave St. Augustine the casket and burial headboard of Pedro Menéndez and in 1972 a statue of the founder, which since then has stood before the front entrance to City Hall.
 In 1997, St. Augustine donated the anchor of the seventeenth century Spanish treasure ship, Nuestra Señora de Atocha,

 Erected by City of St. Augustine.

 Topics.
-This historical marker is listed in this topic list: Sports.
-A significant historical date for this entry is June 23, 1938.
+This historical marker is listed in this topic list: Arts, Letters, Music.
+A significant historical year for this entry is 1565.

 Location.
-29° 53.927′ N, 81° 18.997′ W. Marker is in St. Augustine, Florida, in St. Johns County.
+29° 53.904′ N, 81° 18.867′ W. Marker is in St. Augustine, Florida, in St. Johns County.
 It is in the Historic District.
-Marker is on Cordova Street just south of West Castillo Drive, on the left when traveling north.
-Marker is located between Francis Field and the city's parking garage.
+Marker is on Cordova Street, on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 1 Cordova St, Saint Augustine FL 32084, United States of America.
+Marker is in this post office area: Saint Augustine FL 32084, United States of America.
 Touch for directions.